signature-ip-ai/inoculator-user-guide/source/configureroutercnoc.rst

 **Device ID** – This represents the unique identifier of the selected device.

 **Router Type** – This is a dropdown parameter which router type to be used on the selected component.
-User can choose between 'Repeater', 'HN-F w/ L3', 'HN-F w/o L3', 'Device Only', or 'DVM'.
+User can choose between 'Repeater', 'HN-F w/ L3', 'HN-F w/o L3', or 'Device Only'.

-**Device Port Settings (Available in router type 'HN-F w/ L3', 'HN-F w/o L3', ‘Device Only’, ‘DVM’, and ‘Repeater’)**
+**Device Port Settings (Available in router type 'HN-F w/ L3', 'HN-F w/o L3', ‘Device Only’ and ‘Repeater’)**

 **RX REQ FIFO Ptr Width** – This Pointer width to indicate depth of input request flit buffer at processor port of the NoC.
 Default value is 2, and user can choose from 1 to 6 as the width.